Writing a business continuity plan

 Assess the risks

-The aim of a business continuity plan is to cope with any disruption regardless of the cause.
+The aim of a business continuity plan is to help you cope with any disruption, regardless of the cause.
 For example, you may have a team of people who are key to your business.
-They could all become unavailable due to a flu pandemic or their syndicate could win the lottery.
+They could all become unavailable due to a flu pandemic, or their syndicate could win the lottery.
 You need to plan for their unavailability, whatever the reason.

 What would the impact be if some or all of your key resources became unavailable?